Us Californians have a not-so-best-kept-secret: The California coast is one of the most beautiful places in the world.

 9. Stop by Bodega Bay

 Bodega Bay is stunning!
-With plenty of beaches and hangouts to choose from, this was also apparently where Alfred Hitchcock filmed “Birds”.
+With plenty of beaches and hangouts to choose from, this is also where Alfred Hitchcock filmed “Birds”.

 10. Temple of Thousand Buddhas in Ukiah Valley

-Keeping with serenity & meditation feels, the temple of Thousand Buddhas is an oasis of tranquility.
-Attending a prayer ceremony, walking inside the temple during a prayer ceremony with monks & Buddhists is a deeply profound & moving experience.
-There are also a ton of peacocks that wander around the property, some are curious enough to get in the car & drive off with you, like this guy….
+Keeping with the serenity feels, the temple of Thousand Buddhas is an oasis of tranquility.
+Walking inside the temple during a prayer ceremony with monks was rejuvenating.
+There are also a ton of peacocks that wander around the property, some are curious enough to get in the car & drive off with you, like this guy here.

 Mendocino packs a whole lot of Mojo, this peaceful, serene retreat is worth the visit!